 The $50,000 Prize is sponsored by Washington College, the Gilder Lehrman Institute of American History, and George Washington’s Mount Vernon.
-Each year the sponsors appoint a jury of three historians or other qualified scholars who are asked to name three finalists.
+Each year the sponsors appoint a jury of three historians or other qualified scholars who are asked to name up to seven finalists.
 The finalists are announced at Washington College on George Washington’s birthday.
-Then a committee made up of two representatives of each of the three sponsoring institutions, plus an independent historian who serves as tie-breaker, reviews the finalists and chooses a winner.
+A final selection committee made up of two representatives of each of the three sponsoring institutions, plus an independent historian, reviews the finalists and chooses a winner.
 The winner is announced at a gala dinner honoring the finalists at Mount Vernon in May.

 Submissions should be sent to: